Ivan Kozlovsky: Singing career

+Kozlovsky throughout his life was an active proponent of Ukrainian music, and performed works by Ukrainian composers.
+In 1924, he sang the role of Yontek in Moniuszko's Halka in Ukrainian.
+In 1970, he funded the construction of a music school in his home village of Marianivka.
+He produced 22 records of Ukrainian folk songs, romances and arias in Ukrainian.
+Kozlovsky was also the author of numerous memoirs about Ukrainian singers Oksana Petrusenko, Mykhailo Donets, M. Mykysh, Borys Hmyria and others.

 Kozlovsky had a friendly rivalry with Sergei Lemeshev, another opera singer immensely popular in Soviet Union.
 They often sang the same roles, and Soviet opera lovers were divided into supporters of one or the other.
 The theatre lobby was a venue for scuffles between fans jokingly called the "lemeshistki" and the "kozlovityanki".